aibom-squad/SBOM-for-AI-Tiger-Team/README.md

 - Developing further white papers and/or documentation to support industry adoption.

 Each in-person workshop (such as at RSAC or SBOM-a-Rama) has a dedicated repository with specific agendas, presentations, and updates.

 ---

+## Guiding Principles for SBOM for AI Tiger Team
+- **Outcome-driven:** Focus on achieving tangible results.
+- **Define and stick to scope:** Maintain clear boundaries for our work.
+- **Work is done outside of meetings:** Use meeting time for collaboration, not for individual work.
+- **No sales or marketing:** Keep discussions and contributions non-commercial.
+- **Expect change and need to adapt:** Stay flexible to new developments.
+- **Not advising USG:** This team does not set government policy.

+---